 2. Why Speed Matters

 It’s simply a matter of aerodynamics!
-Excessive speed causes air resistance your vehicle has to fight against – plus your tires cause a drag on the pavement.
+Excessive speed causes air resistance your vehicle has to fight against – plus your tires cause a drag on the pavement, not to mention the expense of a ticket if you get busted by that policeman with his radar gun.
 Your car uses more energy (gas) when it has to work against these conditions.
 If you go too slow, you are just spending more time with the engine running and using gas.
-Steady speeds and smooth starts and stops is your best bet.
+Steady speeds and smooth starts and stops are your best bets.

 3. Stop Using Your Car like a Storage Closet

-Excess weight causes drag (see above).
+Excess weight causes drag.
 Drag causes your car to use more energy to get from point A to point B. Keeping a first-aid kit, a sweater or light coat, wet wipes, jumper cables and a flashlight are really the only items that should live in your car fulltime.
+If you live in an area where it snows a lot, you can add to your emergency kit with these things you might need under winter conditions.

 4. Keep Your Tires Inflated